Skip to content

 Current Empirical Snapshot

-• Headline risk level: 95% VaR, corresponding to a nominal 5% exception rate.
+• Primary risk level: 95% VaR, corresponding to a nominal 5% exception rate.

-• Benchmark floor median breach rate: about 6.1%.
+• Baseline benchmark median breach rate: about 5.8%.

 This means lower average loss values for the ML tail models must be read together with coverage diagnostics.
-In the current evidence, the direct-quantile LightGBM models often produce less conservative VaR estimates than the benchmark floor.
+In the current evidence, the direct-quantile LightGBM models often produce less conservative VaR estimates than the baseline benchmarks.

 The current results are research-candidate evidence.
 Final manuscript claims still require author review of the tables, figures, and claim boundaries.